ruzer/tracktor/app/docs/user-guide/getting-started/first-setup.md

 ## Step 5: Exploring Key Features

-Now that you have Tracktor set up and your first vehicle added, let's explore the main features:
+Now that you have Tracktor set up and your first vehicle added, you can explore the main features:

-### Dashboard Overview

-- **Vehicle cards** showing key information for each vehicle
-- **Recent activity** displaying latest fuel logs and maintenance
-- **Charts and analytics** for fuel efficiency and cost tracking
-- **Upcoming reminders** for maintenance and document renewals

-### Main Feature Areas

-- **Fuel Tracking** - Log refueling and monitor efficiency
-- **Maintenance Logs** - Record service history and schedule future maintenance
-- **Insurance Management** - Track policies and renewal dates
+- **Dashboard** - Overview of all your vehicles and recent activity
-- **PUCC/Certificates** - Manage pollution certificates and regulatory documents
+- **Feature Areas** - Fuel tracking, maintenance logs, insurance management, and pollution certificates

+For detailed information about each feature, see the [Features Guide](../features/).

 ## Setup Complete!